kurtosis-tech/kurtosis/docs/docs/quickstart.md

 git add . && git commit -m "Initial commit" && git push origin main
 ```

-Now that your package is live, any Kurtosis user can run it without the code being checked out at all:
+Now that your package is live, any Kurtosis user can run it using their CLI without even cloning your repo:

 ```bash
 kurtosis clean -a && kurtosis run --enclave-identifier quickstart github.com/mieubrisse/kurtosis-quickstart